qualiascript/cat-theory/chapters/002_category_of_categories.md

 they also are within the real numbers.
 As the objects and morphisms are simply embedded in a larger category, `(N, <=)` is a subcategory of `(R, <=)`, and the functor is called an inclusion functor.

+The oppositization functor `op` operates on any category `C` and returns its opposite category, denoted `op C`.
+The opposite of a category is the category where every morphism from `A` to `B` in the original category becomes a morphism from `B` to `A`, and there are no other morphisms.
+In other words, it is the category whose underlying directed multigraph is the transpose of the original category's directed multigraph.
+Furthermore, `op op C = C`

 [^1]: Specifically, in `FinSet * FinSet`, the elements are within the Cartesian product `N * N`, where `N` is the natural numbers.
 Products will be explored in more detail later on.